88 Philippines Trivia Questions (Ranked from Easiest to Hardest)

 Answer: Malapascua Island

-73. Named after the third-largest city in Vietnam, which 1881 typhoon has the record for the deadliest in Philippines' history, killing an estimated 20,000 people, three times as many as the second deadliest?
+86. Named after the third-largest city in Vietnam, which 1881 typhoon has the record for the deadliest in Philippine history, killing an estimated 20,000 people, three times as many as the second deadliest?

 Answer: The Haiphong Typhoon

-74. What is the oldest existing university in Asia?
-It was founded in 1611 in Manila, Philippines, from funds and a library bequeathed by the third Bishop of Manila.
+87. What is the oldest existing university in Asia?
+It was founded in 1611 in Manila, Philippines, along with a library bequeathed by the third Bishop of Manila.

 Answer: University of Santo Tomas

-75. It is 65 square kilometers, but home to over half a million people.
-Which island, located a few kilometers from Cebu Island, is the most densely populated in the Philippines?
+88. It’s only 65 square kilometers, but home to over half a million people.
+Which island, located a few kilometers from Cebu island, is the most densely populated in the Philippines?

 Answer: Mactan